 It is true that although our nation may seem barbarous, uncivilized, and cruel, they have always shewn great honour and reverence to their ecclesiastics, and never on any occasion raised their hands against God’s saints.
 But there is now come into our land a people who know how to make martyrs, and have frequently done it.
 Henceforth Ireland will have its martyrs, as well as other countries.

-It’s not clear if Gerald got the insult to the Normans (note this reported conversation would have been ten years after Thomas Becket was murdered in Canterbury) or that it showed him that Irish toleration was as good an explanation as inadequate preaching for the lack of martyrs.
+It’s not clear if Gerald fully comprehended the insult to the Normans (note this reported conversation would have been about sixteen years after Thomas Becket was murdered in Canterbury and thirteen since his canonisation) or that it showed Gerald that Irish toleration was as good an explanation as inadequate preaching for the lack of martyrs.
 But in any case, what a come back!